ukiw200/challenges-23-24/security-challenges/00-basics/description.md

 3. What type of motivation is behind this collective? (format: xxx)

-Your textfile should contain 3 lines (no capitals, all small characters).
+Your textfile should contain 3 lines (no capitals, all small characters) ... or not ;-)?

 ## 4. General rules